 - The $99 annual fee JetBlue Plus Card comes with all the same benefits (and much more!) as the no annual fee JetBlue Card, so there’s not much benefit to having the no annual fee version if you have the premium version

-However, in this post I figured I’d look at five sets of cards that may on the surface appear to be substitutes, but are actually complementary to one another, in my opinion.
+However, in this post I figured I’d look at three sets of cards that may on the surface appear to be substitutes, but are actually complementary to one another, in my opinion.
 In no particular order:

 The $95 annual fee Business Preferred is the premium version of the Business Cash, though the benefits are quite different.
 The Ink Cash offers 5x points on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
 That’s a huge reward for those categories, especially for a no annual fee card.